nripstein/Bayesian-Email-Classifier/README.md

 ## Have an Email?
 Check if it's Spam
 THIS SECTION IS INCOMPLETE

 It is important to remember that the model was trained on a specific dataset, and as such, it may not be accurate in classifying all types of emails.
 The model was trained on the Waterloo Public Corpus dataset, which includes a large collection of spam and non-spam emails.
 It is important to note that the model is not personalized to you or any individual, and as such, its accuracy may vary depending on the email content.
-For instance, the dataset labels almost all French emails as spam, so be cautious when classifying French emails.
-Additionally, please note that the model is for educational purposes only and should not be relied on for critical email filtering.
+For instance, the training dataset labels almost all French emails as spam, so the words the model thinks are most likely to be spam are all in French.

 Examples: